Enhancing Functional Capacity in Older Adults With Short Session High Intensity Interval Training (HIIT-VA)

 Time Frame: baseline and at participant completion, an average of 3 months

 Short Physical Performance Battery (SPPB) is an objective assessment tool for evaluating lower extremity functioning in older persons, including balance, side-by-side/semi-tandem/tandem stands, and gait speed.
-There are 3 subscales, each of which can receive up to 4 points.
-Therefore the total range of the test spans summed scores from 1 to 12.
+There are 3 subscales, each of which can receive from 0 to 4 points.
+Therefore the total range of the test spans summed scores from 0 to 12, where 12 is the best outcome.

 baseline and at participant completion, an average of 3 months